dkargin/maxr/notes.md

  - Pathfinder ignores cells, that are occupied by another units.
 Seems like regular units do not block the map properly
  - Pathfinder tries to cross the angles
  - Rendering pipeline hopes that size of unit's graphics is consistent with actual unit's size.
 In fact - it is not consistent, and should not.
+ - Icon rendering is broken.
+Look at unit selection dialog

 Broken functions.
 Should be fixed: